 You can specify a college preference on your UCAS application but you can also make an open application.
 To help you decide, read our advice on choosing a college or making an open application.

 - These are very similar to colleges except that they tend to be smaller.

 - They are founded by particular Christian denominations.

-- There are three PPHs at Oxford admitting undergraduates.
+- There are two PPHs at Oxford admitting undergraduates.

 - They offer fewer courses than most colleges.

 - Students at PPHs are members of the University just like students at colleges, and have access to exactly the same University facilities and activities.

 - Come to a University Open Day to look around.
 You will have the chance to see several colleges in one day.

 'The friendly family atmosphere that you get with such close-knit community is almost like a second family and makes you feel at home.'

 'I love the family feel of the college.
 It’s not too big but not too small.
 I know everyone in every year and we are all genuinely friends.'